radicle-dev/radicle.xyz/_guides/seeder.md

 First, we must set the node's default *seeding policy*.

-The seeding policy tells the node which repositories and forks to fetch and offer to the network.
+The seeding policy tells the node which repositories and reference namespaces to fetch and offer to the network.
 For *public seed nodes*, a *permissive* seeding policy is often set, such that *all data* on the network is stored and replicated.

 Second, we must set an *External Address* for the node to be reached on the network.
 This address will be advertised to peers, allowing them to connect to